caro46/Tetraploid_project/Assembly_meraculous.md

 run_meraculous.sh -c /home/cauretc/scratch/meraculous/mellotrop_tryshort.config -dir /home/cauretc/scratch/meraculous/tryshort/mellotropicalis_meraculous_assembly_1st_step_2018-03-11_05h30m03s -resume
 ```
 To restart: `-restart -start meraculous_mercount`, or 1 by 1 step `-step meraculous_mercount`.
 When using `resume` or `restart`: `-dir` is the run directory created when the 1st run started, you cannot use `-label` anymore.
 Rerun from within the run directory is not sufficient, `-dir` is necessary from the command submission.

+16/03: The run with only paired end (180 bp -> 1000bp) to build the contigs, with value `49` for kmer failed.
+Seemed to be because meraculous couldn't find the `min-depth cutoff`.
+The `mercount.png` was produced: the "error" peak doesn't seem separated enough from the main "genomic" peak.
+Should try smaller kmer size (will see if we all the reads in contiging would work). `45` seemed to maybe a good value to try (according to previous jellyfish distribution plots).
+Issue with the slurm controller on the machine, need to submit the new run with smaller kmer whenever it is fixed.